• Skip to primary navigation

 Aside from the crime aspect, I’ll share tips on how to get to Costa Maya, where to stay and what to look out for when it comes to safety.

-Is It Safe to Travel to Costa Maya Right Now?
+How Safe is it to visit Costa Maya Right Now?

-Yes, it is!
 Costa Maya is a port town, so cruises dock here and it has everything you’d expect.
-Good (but expensive) food, a variety of bars, shopping, and a mix of activities to do before heading over to the town.
+Good (but expensive) food, a variety of bars, shopping, and a mix of activities such as quad biking to do before heading over to the town.

 However, you still need to take certain precautions.
 When it comes to taxis, for example, this is where you are more than likely to get scammed.